zentralopensource/zentral/docs/apps/inventory.md

 # Inventory

-The Zentral Inventory app is used to store all the information about the hardware, software and configuration assets.
+The Zentral Inventory app is used to store all the information about the hardware, software and configuration assets in a unified model.
 The information comes from the agents managed by Zentral, or from third party inventory sources when an agent managed by Zentral cannot be deployed on the devices.
+Compliance checks can be configured to run on each device inventory update.

-It is mandatory in a Zentral deployment.
+This Zentral module is mandatory in each deployment.

 ## Available sources